iteratorpm/iterator/README.md

 ## 💡 Why Iterator?

-With Pivotal Tracker shutting down, we needed a replacement that kept its best ideas — automatic sprint planning, tight workflow, and release planning — but none of the outdated UX.
+When Pivotal Tracker shutdown, a lot of terms -- ours included -- were left stranded.
+So we needed a replacement that kept its best features —- automatic sprint planning, tight workflow, and release planning -- and is built for the long term.
 Modern tools are bloated or are a kanban board that can't estimate when features will be completed.
+And an open-source tool will guarantee longevity.

 **Iterator is built for developers** who want to spend less time managing and more time building.
-It's designed so that 99% of your time is spent on a single, focused screen — no jumping between tabs, views, or dashboards.
+It's designed so that 99% of your time is spent on a single, focused screen -- no jumping between tabs, views, or dashboards.

 We're also rethinking the developer experience from the ground up, with features like keyboard-first navigation, AI integration, and Git workflows — all optimized for speed and flow.